Subgin/tonic/README.md

 Transform your collection into a beautiful website!

-Tonic parses your collection, defined in a `YAML` file, and automatically generates a static website to explore your collection in a smart way, with a lot of filtering and sorting options.
+Tonic parses your collection, defined in a `YAML` file, and automatically generates a customizable static website to explore your collection in a smart way, with a lot of filtering and sorting options.

 *Built with: [Middleman](https://github.com/middleman/middleman), [Ralix](https://github.com/ralixjs/ralix), [Tailwind](https://tailwindcss.com)*